biomathematicus/AIDEX/README.md

   K-Means clustering with an adjustable number of clusters and real-time plot updates.
 - **Cluster3.py**
   Uses silhouette scores to determine the optimal number of clusters dynamically based on overlap, with a standard deviation slider.

-### 🧮 Calculus - Interpretation of Derivatives and Minimization
-- **Example_A1.py**
-  Animated sigmoid-like function with tangent and derivative speedometer.
-- **Example_A2.py**
-  Slider-controlled visualization of function and its derivative, including tangents.
-- **Example_A3.py**
-  Combines function, derivative, and polar speedometer in one dashboard.

 ### 🧠 Gradient Descent and Learning
 - **Example_B.py**